Some Ontario health units tighten immunization rules for indoor youth sports

 York Region highlighted virus outbreaks linked to basketball tournaments over the last year, projections that the region could see 430 daily cases by December and a rate of infection nearly 10 times higher for unvaccinated youth.

-The health unit said it plans to focus on education in the early days of the rules.
+Huron Perth Public Health, the Middlesex-London Health Unit and Southwestern Public Health jointly announced on Wednesday that they would require COVID-19 vaccination for all youth sport participants aged 12 and up as of Oct.
+31.

-Operators and parents in both regions were given less than a week to comply with the new rules.
-That quick turnaround time has sparked concern that even people who want to get vaccinated to keep participating aren't able to do so.
+In Windsor and York Region, however, operators and parents were given less than a week to comply with the new rules, which are now in effect.
+That quick turnaround time has sparked concern that even those who want to get vaccinated to keep participating aren't able to do so.

 Tom Carter and Lee Newman own and operate a dance school in Stouffville, Ont., and have organized an advocacy group for other dance studios during the pandemic.